The Singleton

 He did not go to bed.
 He went to the garage.

 She lay in their bed and listened, through the floor, to the hum of the homelab.
 She did not sleep for a long time.
-When she finally did, she dreamed about a cold man by a needle, and when she woke in the morning she remembered the dream perfectly, and she did not tell anyone, because she was not ready to know whether it meant anything.
+When she finally did she dreamed of a cold man by a needle, and woke remembering it perfectly, and told no one, because she was not ready to learn whether it meant anything.

 ---